Rosinweed (Silphium integrifolium)

 Woodland and prairie habitat

-What’s Growing Nearby?There are many plants growing nearby depending on the habitat.
-In the woodland habitat, I find Silphium integrifolium close to Coreopsis tripteris, Coreopsis grandiflora, Rudbeckia submentosa and Cirsium altissimum.
+What’s Growing Nearby?
+In the woodland habitat, I find Silphium integrifolium growing near Coreopsis tripteris, Coreopsis grandiflora, Rudbeckia submentosa and Cirsium altissimum.
 In the sunny habitat, I often see Euphorbia corrolata, Strophostyles umbellata, Rudbeckia hirta and Pycnanthemum tenufolium.

 Coreopsis TripterisCoreopsis grandifloraRudbeckia submentosa